Is this the year you start taking your application performance monitoring more seriously?

 - Network Monitoring and Network Performance

-If you think about the nature of business in the 21st century, where we hear a lot of talk about the need to innovate, and disruption and blue chip companies going out of business more and more quickly, it's no longer enough to say ‘we make Band-Aids, and we make the best Band-Aids in the world, and we've made them for 100 years, and let's keep making Band-Aids better and better.’
+If you think about the nature of business in the 21st century, where we hear a lot of talk about the need to innovate, disruption, and blue chip companies going out of business more and more quickly, it's no longer enough to say ‘we make Band-Aids, and we make the best Band-Aids in the world, and we've made them for 100 years, and let's keep making Band-Aids better and better.’
 One of the characteristics of post-industrialism is the need to shift your focus as a company from doing the same thing over and over again to doing new things on a continuous basis.
 In order to do new things and in order to know whether those new things are relevant, you need some kind of feedback mechanism.—Jeff Sussna, author of Designing Delivery: Rethinking IT in the Digital Service Economy, and my guest on TestTalks Episode 68.

 Using application performance monitoring to get the feedback Jeff talked about is essential.
 Of course, you will need an Application Performance Monitoring tool for this.

-Application Performance Monitoring Tools
+Best Application Performance Monitoring Tools You Need

-There are many application performance monitoring tools available on the market from trusted vendors like New Relic and AppDynamics, and many of them offer scaled-down, free versions of their products.
+There are many application performance monitoring tools available on the market from trusted vendors like New Relic and AppDynamics, and many of them offer scaled-down, free trial versions of their products.